Tooth Fairy

-I think I commit, on average, about 1.3 Mommy Fails a day.
-But what I’m famous for, are the EPIC Mommy Fails.
-Take the Tooth Fairy, for instance.
 When my oldest daughter lost her first tooth, I had no idea what the going rate for a tooth was, so I posted the question on Facebook.
 The answers I got stunned and horrified me.
 Did you know that the average Tooth Fairy forks out $10 dollars for the first tooth and $5 for every tooth after?
 Are you freaking kidding me?

 Truthfully, I was only prepared to offer coins.
 Four quarters to be exact.
 And that was pushing it for me.
 Frankly, I don’t care if the cost of a tooth has gone up since I was a kid.
 If I have those kinds of bills just lying around, then I’m keeping them.
 At any rate, my kids don’t seem to be interested in money and spending yet, and I’m not about to encourage it.
 So, I got this clever idea that the wonderful Tooth Fairy would deliver 4 quarters and a beautifully laminated keepsake card for every tooth lost.
 The card would have a picture of the child and her sweet gap-toothed smile, as well as the date and number of the tooth lost.

 Pretty creative, huh?
 I thought so, until my husband said, “Do you realize how much work you are creating for yourself?”
 Work?
 What are you talking about?
 I am a graphic designer!
 I’ll just make a template on my computer and every time she loses a tooth, I can just crank one out!
 Well, that is what I said, and then my child experienced a mass exodus of teeth.
 Then number two started losing teeth.
 All of a sudden I found myself unable to keep up.
-I would forget to take the picture of the gap-toothed smile, or someone would lose a tooth at 10 at night when I just did not have it in me to make that special card.
-My child actually got a note from the tooth fairy once, apologizing for not delivering the keepsake card because the tooth fairy’s fairy printer had run out of ink!
-So needles to say, I had to figure out a way to make this little tradition disappear.
+I would forget to take a picture of the gap-toothed smile, or someone would lose a tooth at 10 at night when I just did not have it in me to make that special card.
+My child got a note from the tooth fairy once, apologizing for not delivering the keepsake card because the tooth fairy’s fairy printer had run out of ink!
+So needless to say, I had to figure out a way to make this little tradition disappear.

 Enter a book called, Silverlicious.